waimea-msmalley/300DTD-Assesment/docs/Design.md

 The accessibility implications of a digital technology or digital outcome (e.g. a website) involve ensuring it is available to, and can be used by, all end-users, regardless of their abilities.

 Making sure this website is accessible for all uses is a must.
-To insure this, I will make sure that the site is comparable with both personal computers, and touchscreen devices such at tablets and mobile phones.
-I will also make sure that my website doesn't rely on heavily on red/green colours so those who are colour-blind won't be impaired while using my site.
+To insure this, I will make sure that my website doesn't rely on heavily on red/green colours so those who are colour-blind won't be impaired while using my site.

 Things I will need to consider moving forward for this implication is:
-- Make site usable on all devices
 - Accessible for the colour-blind
 - Have good colours and fonts.